jupyter-server/enterprise_gateway/README.md

 ## Overview

-Jupyter Enterprise Gateway is is a web server that provides headless access to Jupyter kernels within an enterprise.
+Jupyter Enterprise Gateway is a web server that provides headless access to Jupyter kernels within an enterprise.
 Built directly upon Jupyter Kernel Gateway, Jupyter Enterprise Gateway leverages all of the Kernel Gateway functionality in addition to the following:
 * Adds support for remote kernels hosted throughout the enterprise where kernels can be launched in